• Skip to primary navigation

 Even better, you can adjust what you use based on what's in your fridge.

-• Dried Beans – Great Northern or navy beans are ideal.
-They hold their shape and get creamy without turning to mush.
+• Dried Beans - Great Northern or navy beans are ideal, both small white beans prized for a tender, creamy interior.

 • Ham - Leftover baked ham, thick-cut ham steak, or a smoked ham hock all work.
 Bone-in gives more flavor.